Markz878/BlazorCharts/README.md

 All charts work by initializing the corresponding Series-class from BlazorCharts.PlotDataModels namespace and following the constructors.
 Then just pass the object to the corresponding chart parameters.

-Scatter, stacked bar and pie charts support hover tooltips.
+All charts support hover tooltips.

 You can find examples in the BlazorCharts.Client project.